alibashir7/Network-Activities/README.md

 <br /><img src="https://imgur.com/XJSaLb4.png" height="80%" width="80%" alt=/>
 <br />
 <br />
-To filter the traffic that is coming through in the search bar, we will type icmp.
+To filter the traffic that is coming through in the search bar, we will type icmp and hit enter.
 ICMP (Internet Control Messaging Protocal) is a protocal that Ping uses.
 Ping is used to test the connectivity between different hosts on the network or internet.
 <br /><img src="https://imgur.com/5s3fEHw.png" height="80%" width="80%" alt=/>
 <br />
 <br />